 "Go ahead, I'm just going to lay down a minute," and pretend this day never happened she added on in her head.
 One of these day's she swore she was going to have a normal day.

-One quick question.
-How in the world was she supposed to ignore this thing when it kept talking to her?
+Halfway through the day Kagome quickly realized that normal day's were outside her realm of possibilities.
+There was no conceivable way to ignore this thing when it kept talking to her.
 Honestly, this thing really had to be something only she could have thought up because neither Inuyasha nor Sesshomaru had ever spoken this many words in the time that she knew either one of them.

 "One of these days you are going to have to listen to me little one," said the voice to her left.